 Trump announces he intends to replace current FBI director with loyalist Kash Patel

-(CNN) — President-elect Donald Trump announced Saturday that he intends to nominate Kash Patel to serve as the next director of the FBI.
+(CNN) — President-elect Donald Trump said Saturday that he intends to nominate Kash Patel to serve as FBI director, in an extraordinary announcement that once in office Trump would move to replace the current director, Christopher Wray, before his term expires.

-The current FBI director, Christopher Wray, would have to resign or be fired to create a vacancy.
-Wray was appointed by Trump in 2017 and has three years remaining in his 10-year term.

 “I am proud to announce that Kashyap ‘Kash’ Patel will serve as the next Director of the Federal Bureau of Investigation.
 Kash is a brilliant lawyer, investigator, and ‘America First’ fighter who has spent his career exposing corruption, defending Justice, and protecting the American People,” Trump posted on Truth Social on Saturday evening.